Can you spoil a baby?

 If you calmly and consistently respond to your baby’s calls for attention by sorting out what she needs or just by being with her, your baby quickly learns to trust that you’ll fulfil her needs.
 And this helps her become secure and confident over time.

 This is good for baby and good for you.

 Babies who have consistent and nurturing relationships early in life quickly develop secure attachment to their caregivers.
 These babies cope better with stress as preschoolers.
 They also tend to get along better with other children.
 And they’re more likely to be physically and emotionally healthier as adults.

 Responding to your baby is also good for you, because it helps you feel like you’re doing a good job as a parent.
 Listening to your baby cry and not responding can be very stressful.

 Instead of asking ‘Can you spoil a baby?’, why not ask ‘How do I help my baby develop secure attachment

 ?’
 This can help you know how to respond when your baby needs attention.

 Balancing routines and flexibility

-The most important thing in these months is to help your baby develop secure attachment by calmly and consistently responding to his needs.
+But the most important thing in the early months is to help your baby develop secure attachment by calmly and consistently responding to her needs.
 Routines can come later.

-At 6-12 months, your baby starts to understand cause and effect and begins to have some control over her behaviour.
+At 6-12 months, your baby begins to have some control over his behaviour.
 This is a good time to start setting gentle limits to form the basis of teaching your child positive behaviour

 in the future.